 Free Online Legal Resources

-The intermediate appellate courts are the Court of Appeals and the Tax Court.
-The Court of Appeals hears appeals of decisions made by the lower courts and may reverse or uphold the lower court decisions.
-The Tax Court has original jurisdiction over appeals of decisions made by state or local governments over how much tax you owe, for instance.
+The third level includes the Court of Appeals and the Tax Court.
+The Court of Appeals hears appeals of rulings from lower courts.
+Most of the cases heard by the Tax Court are appeals from taxpayers on decisions made by state or local governments on how much tax they owe.

-When faced with a legal issue, contacting an experienced attorney is always the best bet.
+When faced with a legal issue, contacting an experienced attorney is always the best bet to protect your rights and options.
 At LawInfo you can search for a skilled, Lead Counsel Rated Indiana attorney by location and by practice area.
-We have Indiana attorneys who dedicate their practice to specific areas of the law, so you will not only find an attorney, but an attorney who is knowledgeable to help you with your particular legal issue.
+You can search by a specific area of the law, so you will find the right attorney who has the knowledge to help you with your particular legal issue.